mishamyrt/honeymate/readme.md

 </div>
 ```

-### Using as a module
+### Using as a ES module

-Honeymate can be used as a ES–module, so you can use it within webpack or Rollup build systems.
+Honeymate can be used as a ES module, so you can use it within webpack or Rollup build systems.

 First, install Honeymate using npm: